Syd Ball

-Syd Ball (born 24 January 1950) is a former professional tennis player from Australia.
+Syd Ball (born 24 January 1950) is an Australian former professional tennis player.

 Ball enjoyed most of his tennis success while playing doubles.
 During his career, he won seven doubles titles and finished runner-up an additional 14 times.
 Partnering Bob Giltinan, Ball finished runner-up at the 1974 Australian Open.
 He achieved a career-high doubles ranking of World No. 22 in 1977.

-Syd is the father of former tour professional Carsten Ball.

-On 30 August 2000, Ball was awarded the Australian Sports Medal for his commitment to tennis.
+In August 2000, Ball was awarded the Australian Sports Medal for his commitment to tennis.

+Syd Ball is the father of former tour professional Carsten Ball.